sohooo/so-simple-theme/_drafts/blogging-with-jekyll.md

 tags: [middleman, blogging]
 ---

-Let's play with [Middleman](http://middlemanapp.com/), a Ruby framework for static website generation.
+Hello there!
+What you're viewing here is a blog post from [Middleman](http://middlemanapp.com/), a Ruby framework for static website generation.
 There are a lot of useful [extensions](http://directory.middlemanapp.com/#/extensions/all).
 This post shows the installation and usage of the following:

 * [blogging extension](http://middlemanapp.com/blogging/)
 * [middleman-syntax](https://github.com/middleman/middleman-syntax)